 Fox Photos/Getty Images; George Marks/Retrofile/Getty Images

 While we have a variety of modern medicine to help us stay healthy, have you ever wondered what people did before lozenges and cough syrup?

 CC0 Public Domain

-While it may sound a little saucy, spreading a mustard paste between two pieces of clothes and laying it on your chest used to be a go-to to get rid of the flu.
+While it may sound a little saucy, spreading a mustard paste between two pieces of cloth and laying it on your chest used to be a go-to to get rid of the flu.

-A nice warm cup of tea always makes a cold feel better, but for 3,000 years the Chinese have been drinking a very special blend.
-Ma Huang is a plant which is brewed into a tea that is known to clear even the snottiest and stuffiest of noses.
+For three thousand years the Chinese have been drinking a very special blend.
+Ma Huang is a plant that they brew into a tea that is known to clear even the snottiest and stuffiest of noses.

 We now know that the traditional Ma Huang plant contains pseudoephedrine, a common modern decongestant.